 bringing honor to his name.

 So when things seem overwhelming or out of control start with reality that God is your Shepherd.
 He is faithfully caring for you, even in the storm.
 Teach this comfort of God being your shepherd to your children.
-He is your peace, not your children’s good behavior.
+He is your peace, your hope, your green pasture.

 Consider these two comforting realities: